nblumhardt/whitebox/README.md

 a composition can be gained, for example, in an IDE-based browser, or a continuous integration server.

-The limitation of a static analysis approach is that unless very strict rules are followed both in how the IoC container and the client application are constructed, the picture of ìrealityî may be different at build time vs. runtime.
+The limitation of a static analysis approach is that unless very strict rules are followed both in how the IoC container and the client application are constructed, the picture of ‚Äúreality‚Äù may be different at build time vs. runtime.
 Modern IoC containers are very dynamic, and applications themselves are highly configurable, so static analysis turns out to be a poor choice for most users today.

-Dynamic analysis or just plain old ëTracingí is the second approach to understanding what is going on in an IoC container.
+Dynamic analysis or just plain old ‚ÄòTracing‚Äô is the second approach to understanding what is going on in an IoC container.
 The goal of tracing is to present an accurate picture of exactly what occurs during program execution.
 When compared with other development tools already in use, the group that most accurately reflects this aim are generally called profilers.

-### I donít get it: tracing surely isnít anything new!
+### I don‚Äôt get it: tracing surely isn‚Äôt anything new!

-Whitebox doesnít show you a raw stream of trace events.
+Whitebox doesn‚Äôt show you a raw stream of trace events.
 Instead, it reconstructs the higher-level operations and implied dependency structure in an integrated view.

-Each of the ëresolve operationí events is a single call to the containerís Resolve() method (or an equivalent.)
+Each of the ‚Äòresolve operation‚Äô events is a single call to the container‚Äôs Resolve() method (or an equivalent.)
 The event shows where the operation occurred, but more importantly, clicking on the event will show how the resultant object graph was built.